 The communication and creative industries are all about telling stories.
 But how stories are told is constantly changing.
 Today, digital media, streaming services, mobile technology and artificial intelligence are all having a huge impact on how content is created, published and managed.

 Our series on the future of work in industries such as information technology, law enforcement and social work now turns to these creative fields.
-We talked to two course directors in the Faculty of Arts and Education at Charles Sturt University about where these industries are heading next, and how those working in them can make sure their stories reach their audience.
+We talked to two leading academics in the Faculty of Arts and Education at Charles Sturt University about where these industries are heading next.
+And how those working in them can make sure their stories reach their audience.

 Embracing technological disruption

-One of the themes across our Work Beyond 2020 series has been the impact of technology on every industry.
+One of the themes across our series has been the impact of technology on every industry.
 It seemed the perfect place to start our conversation.

 “Perhaps the major trend that we will continue to see influencing how the communication and creative industries will change is the pervasive nature of the internet.
 However, the communication and creative industries are often at the forefront of changes that the internet has gone through, and will continue to be so in the future.
-Everything is transferring online – and the internet will continue to be the predominant delivery mode for all sorts of media.
+Everything is transferring online – even more so following the global pandemic – and the internet will continue to be the predominant delivery mode for all sorts of media.

 “While the internet is becoming more and more central to culture, it is becoming less clear what the future will be in terms of trust and governance.
 However, there are several ways communication and creative industries professionals can respond to this.